MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-overview.md

 Microsoft Entra ID \(Microsoft Entra ID\) is a cloud service that provides identity and access capabilities for applications.
 The applications can be cloud-based, like on Microsoft Azure and  Microsoft 365, and installed on-premises, like [!INCLUDE[prod_short](../developer/includes/prod_short.md)].

-The article describes the tasks involved in setting up Microsoft Entra ID authentication for authenticating [!INCLUDE[prod_short](../developer/includes/prod_short.md)] users.
+The article describes the tasks involved in setting up Microsoft Entra authentication for authenticating [!INCLUDE[prod_short](../developer/includes/prod_short.md)] users.

 ## Microsoft Entra ID and [!INCLUDE[prod_short](../developer/includes/prod_short.md)]

-With Microsoft Entra ID authentication, you store user accounts and credentials in an Microsoft Entra ID tenant.
-You then associate [!INCLUDE[prod_short](../developer/includes/prod_short.md)] user accounts with the Microsoft Entra ID tenant user account.
+With Microsoft Entra authentication, you store user accounts and credentials in a Microsoft Entra tenant.
+You then associate [!INCLUDE[prod_short](../developer/includes/prod_short.md)] user accounts with the Microsoft Entra tenant user account.
 Once in place, users access [!INCLUDE[prod_short](../developer/includes/prod_short.md)] by using their Microsoft Entra ID account.

-Microsoft Entra ID authentication enables [!INCLUDE[prod_short](../developer/includes/prod_short.md)] to integrate with various applications and services, through a single sign-on experience.
+Microsoft Entra authentication enables [!INCLUDE[prod_short](../developer/includes/prod_short.md)] to integrate with various applications and services, through a single sign-on experience.
 It's the required authentication method for some features offered by [!INCLUDE[prod_short](../developer/includes/prod_short.md)], such as:

 - Excel add-in
 - Excel financial reports